splunk/public-o11y-docs/apm/apm-spans-traces/service-centric-views.rst

    :description: Learn how to use service-centric views in Splunk APM for a complete view of your service performance.

-Service owners can use the service-centric view for their service in Splunk APM to get a complete view of their service performance.
+Service owners can use the service-centric view in Splunk APM to get a complete view of their service performance.
 To access service-centric views, select a service from the APM landing page.

 Use the service metrics to monitor the performance of your service
 =====================================================================